 Often people contact our office about the preparation of some type of real property deed transfer document form to transfer an existing owner’s interest in the property to someone else.
-Although this may seem to be a simple task, there are several important aspects in real property deed preparation that, if done wrong, could have a harmful effect about how the recorded ownership in the property is determined down the road.
+Although this may seem to be a simple task, there are several important aspects in real property deed preparation that, if done wrong, may harm and detrimentally affect ownership rights in the property down the road.
 We always encourage clients to do their homework before recording any deed transfers.
 This includes becoming educated about options through informational booklets and legal materials so they can understand the effect of the paperwork they are preparing, as well as seek any necessary legal advice.

 Real Property Deed Transfers Can Be Complicated